invalid-arg/invalid-arg.github.com/_posts/2013-4-10-403-error-and-dotnet-bundling.md

 BundleTable.Bundles.Add(bundle);
 {% endhighlight %}

-will.
+Will.
 Not the most useful error message but problem solved none the less.